YakiniA/02-CSS-Bootstrap-ResponsivePortfolio/README.md

 * In the portfolio page, the text contents have to properly align with its corresponding image and should be responsive as well.
 For that, text-contents are placed inside the class "text-block," and by applying CSS, it properly aligns with the image on the page.

-* Used HTML Validator Service for ensuring that it's a valid HTML and made corrections as necessary.
+* Used HTML Validator Service to validate my HTML and corrected two errors in the code and ensured that no major mistakes are present.
 [HTML Validation Service](https://html5.validator.nu/)

 #### Screenshots